trycourier/courier-react-native/README.md

 7. Change your `MainActivity` to extend the `CourierReactNativeActivity`
    - This allows Courier to handle when push notifications are delivered and clicked
 8. Setup a new Notification Service by creating a new file and pasting the code below in it
-   - This allows you to present a notification to your user when a new notification arrives
+   - This allows you to present a notification to your user when a new notification arrives and will automatically sync new fcm tokens to Courier token management

 ```java
 import androidx.annotation.NonNull;